Original Post Date: March 3, 2020

 When you incorporate in Canada, you have the option to register a provincial or Federal business corporation.
 Both Federal and Ontario Provincial corporations have a number of the same benefits, however, there are some differences between the two jurisdictions.
 Before deciding on which jurisdiction of incorporation is best for yourself, it’s a good idea to learn more about these differences.

-After learning more about the differences and deciding which type of corporation you wish to register, you can click on one of the options below to proceed:
+After learning more about the differences between federal vs provincial corporations and deciding which type of corporation you wish to register, you can click on one of the options below when you are ready to incorporate:

 Differences & Similarities Between Federal and Ontario Corporations